-- 2.100 The Shrinkage Factor is used to attribute shrinkage to gas flows and related suppliers, and is ultimately passed through to supplier tariffs, paid for by customers. - 2.101 In December 2017, the GDNs provided the Northern Ireland Shrinkage Methodology.
+- 2.101 The Shrinkage Factor is used to attribute shrinkage to gas flows and related suppliers, and is ultimately passed through to supplier tariffs, paid for by customers. - 2.102 In December 2017, the GDNs provided the Northern Ireland Shrinkage Methodology.
 The methodology was developed jointly by the three GDNs.
-It sets out what shrinkage is and how the Shrinkage Factor is to be determined. - 2.102 In line with the Northern Ireland Shrinkage Methodology, the Shrinkage Factor is calculated in the following way: - 2.103 Shrinkage Factor = $\frac{Gas \ Leakage + Own \ Use \ Gas + Theft \ of \ Gas}{Volume \ of \ Gas}$
+It sets out what shrinkage is and how the Shrinkage Factor is to be determined. - 2.103 In line with the Northern Ireland Shrinkage Methodology, the Shrinkage Factor is calculated in the following way: - 2.104 Shrinkage Factor = $\frac{Gas \ Leakage + Own \ Use \ Gas + Theft \ of \ Gas}{Volume \ of \ Gas}$ - 2.105 Where: - Gas Leakage = Leakage from MP and LP Systems + Leakage from Pressure Reduction Installations + Leakage because of Interference Damage. - Theft of Gas = Theft of Gas factor x Volume of Gas.

-2.104 where: